When to clean tile

 Cleaning

-The answer to 'when to clean tile' is that tile should be cleaned on a regular basis, typically every 6-12 months, to maintain its appearance and prevent buildup of dirt, grime, and stains.
-Proper tile cleaning helps extend the life of your tile and grout, and keeps your floors looking their best.
+The answer to 'when to clean tile' is that tile floors should be cleaned on a regular basis, typically every 1-3 months depending on the amount of foot traffic.
+Proper tile cleaning helps maintain the appearance and longevity of the tile and grout.
+Regular cleaning removes dirt, grime, and stains that can build up over time, preventing damage and discoloration.

 Step-by-Step Guide